Stii/nodervisor/README.md

   4. Navigate to the users page using the top menu.
 Change the admin credentials or add a new user and remove them.

   5. Navigate to the hosts page using the top menu.
 Then add a host running supervisord using the form.
+Your supervisord config on each host should be set up to allow the xmlrpc interface over a inet port.

   At this point, navigating back to the home page should show you a list of your hosts, and the processes running on them.